fanil-z/islam-wiki/hugo-docs/draft/concept.md

 https://miro.com/app/board/o9J_kqBzhXk=/

-Wanted to combine the guide from interlinked separate parts where each definition can be source for its own wiki page. hugo has functionality for snippets but seemed like it would require one-level higher content planning and too much overhead so I chose the simplest way.

 Published on Render: https://islam-wiki.onrender.com/docs/wiki/islam-wiki

+Anas ibn Malik reported that prophet Muhammad ﷺ   said, "Seeking knowledge is an obligation upon every Muslim."

+and you can really see the evidence of how seeking knowledge became essential for the first generation of Muslims like drinking water.
+ I envy my dear Egyptian friends who study all this in madrasahs when they are young.

-It it truly amazing that nowadays we can read about any historic event just sitting on a couch and listen to khutbas and lectures of best sheikhs.
+We do not appreciate enough how amazing is that nowadays we can find data about any historic event in seconds just sitting on a chair and listen to khutbas and lectures of best sheikhs from any country.
+That is truly a huge advantage and luxury that scholars of old times never had.
+Just remember the scholar who had to travel on foot and camels all the way up to Basra in order just to listen for one single hadith because his teacher said that some years ago he heard a man from Basra reporting this hadith.

 ### Note on CSS